Ionian State – United States of Ionian Islands

 Corfu Old Photos – Corfu of 1900 Through Unique Photos

-Posted in: Corfu Old Photos 0
+Posted in: Photos and Videos 0

 Rulers and especially important people may write history, but ordinary people are the ones who actually make it, and to begin to write about the habits, lifestyle, and obvious difficulties of society in the early 20th century we would need many pages and it would be very difficult to write clearly and accurately.